Near-Real-Time SSM/I-SSMIS EASE-Grid Daily Global Ice Concentration and Snow Extent, Version 4

 Version 4 Summary

 This revision is an update to NISE Version 4.
 All Version 4 data (17 August 2009 - present) have been reprocessed with this system.

 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

 Nolin, A. W., R. Armstrong, and J. Maslanik.
 1998.
-Near-Real-Time SSM/I-SSMIS EASE-Grid Daily Global Ice Concentration and Snow Extent. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
+Near-Real-Time SSM/I-SSMIS EASE-Grid Daily Global Ice Concentration and Snow Extent.
+Version 4. [indicate subset used].
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.